14 Exercises for Seniors to Improve Strength and Balance

 If you want to stretch your calves while sitting, you’ll need a towel.
 Sit on the floor with your legs straight.
 Put the towel around the soles of your right foot and hold both ends.
 Pull the towel towards you while keeping your knee straight and hold it for 15 to 30 seconds.
 Repeat the exercise two to four times per leg.

-Before embarking on an exercise regimen, please consult your doctor.
+Lifeline has been helping Canadians for decades, but remember that before embarking on an exercise regimen, please consult your doctor.
 Falls don’t have to be a fact of life – exercising can make you stronger and fitter.
 You don’t need fancy equipment, either – just pull up a chair!